BEATING THE UK MYOPIA EPIDEMIC

 Let’s help our children see better,

-live better and decrease their risks of future eye disease
+live better and decrease their risk of future eye disease

 The UK problem

 We use the colloquial term ‘short sight’ with parents, not the medical term ‘myopia’.
-As a result >2 million parents are unaware their children have a medical condition called myopia that is linked to eye disease, which can be managed/controlled if they start early.
+As a result >2 million UK parents are unaware their children have myopia, a disease which can be managed/controlled if they start early.

 CLICK HERE to learn the basics about Myopia in parent-speak and how to have MyopiaChat with your optician

 CLICK HERE to learn how to have a MyopiaChat with your child